 Above we have begun to elucidate what second-order cybernetics has contributed to Neosentience research.
-In keeping with the circular/spiral nature of cybernetic systems, we will, reflexively, ask the same question in reciprocation: what have the various fields brought to secondorder cybernetics?
-(Glanville, 2011) Seaman and Gaugusch in a paper entitled in (Re)Sensing the Observer, call for an "Open Order Cybernetics" (Gaugusch and Seaman, 2004), exploring the open field of growth that language and technology suggest for the human.
+In keeping with the circular/spiral nature of cybernetic systems, we will, reflexively, ask the same question in reciprocation: what have the various fields brought to second-order cybernetics?
+(Glanville, 2011) Seaman and Gaugusch in a paper entitled in (Re)Sensing the Observer, call for an "Open Order Cybernetics" (Gaugusch & Seaman, 2004), exploring the open field of growth that language and technology suggest for the human.
 Open Order Cybernetics, continues to grow infinitely as it re-defines itself both linguistically (self-definition) and technologically [remembering language is also a technology - See Seaman's World Generator System - and Recombinant Poetics | Emergent Meaning in a Specific Generative Virtual Environment (Seaman, 2010) originally 1999].
-This form of ongoing technological growth, as it alters the functioning of the human exhibits a form of abstracted and/or augmented-autopoeisis (Maturana and Varela, 1980) - e.g. via technological implants that take the place of biological functionalities.
-"Open Order Cybernetics" also expands as a new form of observer comes into the picture- Neosentient entities (Seaman, 2008).
+This form of ongoing technological growth, as it alters the functioning of the human exhibits a form of abstracted and/or augmented-autopoeisis (Maturana & Varela, 1980) - e.g. via technological systems that take the place of biological functionalities.
+"Open Order Cybernetics" also expands as a new form of observer comes into the picture - Neosentient entities (Seaman, 2008).
 We must also point to cyborgian technological potentials as well as new potentials for computational linguistic "creativity" and "bisociation" Koestler, 1964) informing our "open order" approach.
-In particular the potentials of bisociation are being explored in Seaman's Insight Engine (Seaman, 2011).
-Glanville in conversation with Seaman suggested that Second Order Cybernetics already exhibits such an open order perspective which may well be the case, enfolding each new linguistic perspectives and human/ autonomous machine relationality as part of observing Observing Systems. (von Foerster, 1974) (von Foerster, 1981)
+In particular the potentials of bisociation are being explored in Seaman's

+Insight Engine (Seaman, 2011).
+Glanville in conversation with Seaman suggested that Second Order Cybernetics already exhibits such an open order perspective, which may well be the case, enfolding each new linguistic perspectives and human/autonomous machine relationality as part of observing Observing Systems. (von Foerster, 1974; von Foerster, 1981) Seaman believes that Neosentient computational observers will potentially "Open" out this field.

-2.0 The body as electrochemical computer1 - cybernetic precursors
+2 The body as electrochemical computer1 - cybernetic precursors